Paysdesmerveilles/gissmo/docs/development.rst

 We consider that:

-  * you get Gissmo github source code
+  * you got Gissmo github source code
-  * you create a python virtual environment in which you work
+  * you created a python virtual environment

 In order Git to check code before each commit, use **scripts/git_hooks/pre-commit** script: